 A man aged 52 years with chronic kidney disease who was not on hemodialysis was admitted with shortness of breath, fluid overload, and hypoxemia.
 He tested positive for SARS-CoV-2 and was treated with steroids, remdesevir, tocilizumab, and hemodialysis.

-On day 60 of hospitalization, he deteriorated with stuporous mentation and hypotension.
+On day 60 of hospitalization, he deteriorated with stupor and hypotension.
 Echocardiography showed a new large circumferential pericardial effusion with right ventricular diastolic collapse and increased respiratory variation in peak E-wave mitral inflow velocity, consistent with tamponade physiology.
 An emergency pericardiocentesis was performed, and hemodynamic instability was resolved immediately after aspiration of 750 milliliters of frank pus.
 Empiric antibiotics were given initially.

-This article was published in Chest.
+This article was published in the Chest.

 Journal Reference